timoschick/form-context-model/crw-dev/README.md

 - context/<rareword>.txt: This file contains at least 128 sentences from the WWC in which <rareword> occurs.
 Each line contains exactly one sentence.
 A such file exists for each of the 414 rare words listed in rarevocab.txt.
+Note that in the most recent version, the rare word is **not removed** from the sentence.
+The previous version can be found in the subdirectory `without_target_word`.

 ## References